hamelsmu/notes/docs/k8s/index.md

 I agree with [Chip Huyen](https://huyenchip.com/2021/09/13/data-science-infrastructure.html) that Data Scientists **shouldn't need to** learn kubernetes (K8s).
 However, the cold truth is:  **Even though you shouldn't have to, you should!**  I was convinced for the longest time that I had no business with K8s, but I have recently turned the corner.

-Below, I oultline some reasons why:
+Below, I oultline some reasons why.
+But if you are already convinced, read about my free course [Kubernetess For Data Scientists](#course-k8s-for-data-scientists).

 ## Managed services are not always an option

 ![](bellman_ds.jpeg)

-You should avail yourselves of hosted cloud tools wherever possible.
-For example, I do not recommend that data scientists administer their own data warehouses.
-However, there are many popular open source tools for which managed services do not exist.
+Major clouds offer some data science infrastructure as managed services, but it usually doesn't cover everything you need.
+There are many popular open source infrastructure tools which data scienists consider to be staples or must-haves in their workflow.
 For example, many clouds offer only limited or no managed services for things like:

 - Airflow
 - JupyterHub